Nikolai Polikarpov: Soviet career

 After the release he initially worked with Pavel Sukhoi since 1931, developing the I-16 in 1933 and I-15 in 1934.
 Then he worked under Ilyushin in 1937.
 In 1938 he established an independent design bureau.
+Polikarpov had plane drawings on the Polikarpov I-180 and made the decision to get the plane built.
+But the plane was faced with many problems so the I-180 was only made in small quantities and was eventually stopped in production 1940.
 In 1939 he completed work on the I-153.
 In 1939 he was ordered to make a trip to Nazi Germany.
 In his absence, his plant director and chief engineer, along with design engineer Mikhail Gurevich put forth a proposal for a new fighter, the I-200, and received approval to create a new Design Bureau under the leadership of Artem Mikoyan, whose brother Anastas Mikoyan was a senior politician under Joseph Stalin.
 On his return, Polikarpov found that his Bureau no longer existed, with his engineers at the new MiG bureau.
 Nine years after his death, in 1953 his plant was given over to the Sukhoi bureau.

 Polikarpov was subsequently appointed professor at the Moscow Aviation Institute in 1943.
 He died on 30 July 1944 from stomach cancer.
 He is buried in Novodevichy Cemetery in Moscow.

 Polikarpov was a recipient of numerous awards, including the Stalin Prize (1941, 1943) and Hero of Socialist Labor (1940).
 Polikarpov Peak in the Pamir Mountains was named after him.